-The launch took place at Pontarddulais Library on 30th May and the event was hosted by Swansea University's Professor John Goodby who Wendy will be working with on her dissertation next academic year assisting her to extend her poetry knowledge and competence.
+The launch will be taking place at Pontarddulais Library on 30th May and the event will be hosted by Swansea University Professor John Goodby who Wendy will be working with on her dissertation next academic year assisting her to extend her poetry knowledge and competence.

 Wendy gained her initial degree from Cardiff University then went on to teach in schools around the UK and in Greece to where she moved in 1997.
 While living in Corfu, she founded and co-edited the literary journal Poetry Greece and her first pamphlet, From a Greek Balcony was published by Medusa (1998.).
 In 2005 she was invited to join a Masterclass with Carol Ann Duffy and Gillian Clarke.